Possibly Pondered Probes

 You must mean tech-related views! :P Even if pretty much all opinions can be termed "philosophical"...
 I try not to be extremely opinionated (as in I'll hate you or cut off contact with you if you disagree, or as in I'll never change my mind) since I have less than 20 years of real experience, but I read a lot from others who do have that and more, and I draw from them.
 So I'll get my most opinionated view out of the way and say I hate C++ (see the first Fun Link below), it's one of the few things I'll summon my small passions (I'm not a very passionate person, often seeming cold and distant) over to bother with hating, and while I'm competent (I don't have "C/C++" on my resume, I have "C" and "C++" as separate things because they are very separate) I don't use it unless I'm forced to.
 I haven't been forced to in years and I'd like to keep it that way.
 C++xx adds some nice features but takes away none of the crap.

-I prefer JSON over XML, S-expressions (specifically extensible data notation) over JSON, GNU/Linux over BSD and Mac and Windows, Gentoo Linux over Arch, Gnome2.x (now MATE) over anything else, mplayer over vlc, vim over emacs, git over svn or perforce, LaTeX over Word, functional programming over others, deductive logic and sanity checks over unit/behavior/etc. tests, language features over design patterns, garbage collection over manual memory management, and progmofo over methodologies.
+I prefer JSON over XML, S-expressions (specifically extensible data notation) over JSON, GNU/Linux over BSD and Mac and Windows, Gentoo Linux over Arch, Gnome2.x (now MATE) over anything else, mplayer over vlc, vim over emacs (but emacs is a fine choice), git over svn or perforce, LaTeX over Word, functional programming over others, deductive logic and sanity checks over unit/behavior/etc. tests, language features over design patterns, garbage collection over manual memory management, kanban over classic scrum/agile, and progmofo over methodologies.
 I like the GPLv2 over MIT license, and I really like both the concept of free software and open source, but I'm closer to Linus' Torvalds' viewpoint than Richard Stallman's and most of my own projects use the MIT license or something even less restrictive.

 Can I be your friend?

 Sure!
-I mean, not a "true friend" (the distinction obvious to an introvert), that takes time and work, but I'm generally fine with meeting and talking with new people that have something interesting to talk about with me.
-At least in theory -- you might be able to squeeze a psychologist to diagnose me with some sort of social anxiety, but it's not that I find all or even many social interactions stressful, it's just that I'm really lazy, I'd rather be by myself and not have to leave my house (or clean up for company), and I don't care much about other people I'm not already friends with.
+I mean, not a "true friend" (the distinction obvious to an introvert), that takes time and work, but I'm generally fine with meeting and talking with new people.
+At least in theory -- you might be able to squeeze a psychologist to diagnose me with some sort of social anxiety, but it's not that I find all or even many social interactions stressful, it's just that I'm really lazy, I'd usually rather be by myself and not have to leave my house (or clean up for company), and I don't care much about other people I'm not already friends with...
 Setting is important here.
-If you're a stranger and want to grab coffee and chat, I'm likely to say yes if my personal effort to get to the coffee shop is very small -- e.g. walkable in a few minutes.
-If I have to drive to you, that's way too much effort, even if it's only a 10 minute drive.
-If you are the one driving though, since my personal effort will be very small, I won't mind tagging along.

 What is your IQ?